 The Income Tax Act 1961 and the wealth tax have undergone substantial amendments and impetus to boost investment in immovable properties in India especially by NRI/PIO

-Under section 23 of the IT Act.
-1961, there is complete exemption from IT Act in respect of the deemed or likely income from one self occupied property.
+- 1. Under section 23 of the IT Act.
+1961, there is complete exemption from IT Act in respect of the deemed or likely income from one self-occupied property.

-If the loan taken by NRI on or after April 1999 to acquire a self occupied property within three years from the end of the financial year of the loan, deduction under the provisions of section 24 of the Income Tax Act upto Rs.1,50,000 per annum in respect of interest can be set off against any other taxable income.
+- 2. If the loan taken by NRI on or after April 1999 to acquire a self-occupied property within three years from the end of the financial year of the loan, deduction under the provisions of section 24 of the Income Tax Act up to ₹ 1,50,000 per annum in respect of interest can be set off against any other taxable income.

-In respect of the property let out, the permitted deductions will not be subject to the limit of Rs.1,50,000/-
+- 3. In respect of the property let out, the permitted deductions will not be subject to the limit of ₹ 1,50,000/-

-Repayment of housing loan is eligible for deduction under Section 80C while computing tax.
+- 4. Repayment of housing loan is eligible for deduction under Section 80C while computing tax

-Wealth would be liable to wealth-tax @ 1% in India only when the net taxable wealth exceeds Rs.
-30 Lakh.
+Wealth would be liable to wealth-tax @ 1% in India only when the net taxable wealth exceeds ₹ 30 Lakh.
 Wealth outside India is generally exempt from wealth tax.